Return to Blog Homepage

 It is important to have a mentor who can oversee your couples match in general, rather than looking solely at your individual lists.
 Fortunately, we were able to find multiple mentors who had couples matched themselves, so we had lots of great support.

 Applying to lots of programs means lots of interviews.
 It’s not unheard of to interview at 20+ places.
-It may be possible to coordinate some of your interviews to be at the same time (especially if one of you is applying into a program with a lot of interview dates, such as internal medicine or pediatrics), but more often than not you’ll be riding solo.
+During interview season, we tried our best to coordinate as many interviews as we could to have mini vacations, but more often than not we were riding solo.

-In the era of virtual interviews, applying to more programs is only seen as advantageous.
+Now in the era of virtual interviews, applying to more programs is only seen as advantageous.
 There are no additional travel costs, and you increase your chances of couples matching!
+Make sure to signal similar programs and have the same geographic preferences as your partner!

 Stage 5: Ranking for Days